YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

 * Desc:
 >The Nick is a true generalist, competent in everything and excelling in nothing.
 Good gunnery with a skill that supports it, good Evasion with a proc-on-fire skill for maximum uptime, comparatively high HP, okay torps, okay AA; solid all around, but easily outshone in any of these areas by more dedicated units.
-Make sure to bring a Fletcher along to capitalise on her strenghts.
+Make sure to bring a Fletcher along to capitalise on her strengths.

 ![DD](https://azurlane.koumakan.jp/w/images/a/a2/MakinamiChibi.png "IJN Makinami") - **[IJN Makinami](https://azurlane.koumakan.jp/Makinami)**
 * Skill: